Tony Hadley: 2017–2021: Talking to the Moon

 On 3 July 2017, Hadley announced on Twitter that due to circumstances beyond his control, he was no longer a member of Spandau Ballet.
-Towards the end of 2017, Hadley duetted with Jane McDonald on the song "I See It in Your Eyes", from her album Hold the Covers Back, and went on to perform on her television Christmas special later that year.
+Towards the end of 2017, Hadley duetted with Jane McDonald on the song "I See It in Your Eyes", from her album Hold the Covers Back.
 Talking to the Moon, Hadley's first album of original solo material since Passing Strangers, was released in the summer of 2018, backed by the single "Tonight Belongs to Us", and also including "Take Back Everything", despite it having been released four years earlier.
 A tour in support of the album followed in the autumn.
-Subsequently, work on a follow up album began in early 2020, with "Obvious", the first single recorded for the project, being released on 12 June.
+Subsequently, work on a follow-up album began in early 2020, with "Obvious", the first single recorded for the project, being released on 12 June.

 Later in the year, Hadley was one of the featured vocalists on the single "The Best Christmas (in Lockdown)", a charity assemble of around one-hundred celebrities recording for the Hertfordshire-based Electric Umbrella organisation.
 In 2021, Hadley appeared alongside Marcella Detroit, Jools Holland and Glen Matlock on a charity version of the Robbie Williams song "Angels", recorded in tribute to the producer Steve Brown and with funds going to the late producer's COVID-19 charity.

 2022–present: 40th Anniversary Tour

-On 18 February 2022, Hadley released his first solo single in over two years, "Because of You", an up-tempo number that marks a distinct change in his sound from previous solo material.
-During March and May 2022, Hadley will embark on a 40-date tour of the United Kingdom to celebrate his 40th Anniversary in the music business.
+On 18 February 2022, Hadley released his first solo single in over two years, "Because of You", an up-tempo number that marked a distinct change in his sound from previous solo material.
+During March and May 2022, Hadley embarked on a 40-date tour of the United Kingdom to celebrate his 40th Anniversary in the music business.
 The tour was scheduled for 2020, but was delayed due to the COVID-19 pandemic.
-The set includes a number of Spandau Ballet's big hits, a series of carefully selected covers, as well as several new tracks from Hadley's upcoming seventh solo album, including "Because of You", "Obvious" and the yet-to-be released "Mad About You".
-The tour will conclude with four special additional dates in October 2022, which will see Hadley backed by a full orchestra.
+The tour concluded with four special additional dates in October 2022, which saw Hadley backed by a full orchestra.